Kanban views allow you to lay out your data like stacks of notecards for quick visual reference.

 By default, the Kanban view shows "All levels" of the hierarchy.
 In the sheet shown below, all tasks are shown regardless of their hierarchical level.

 By selecting "Level 1" from the Levels dropdown, the Kanban view will update to only show tasks from the top of the hierarchy and exclude any "child" or "grandchild" cells.

 If you're missing rows in your Kanban view that you expect to be there, make sure to check the Levels dropdown and confirm that "All levels" is selected.

 Filtering allows you to define criteria to configure which data appears in your Sheet view.
 Like with traditional spreadsheets, there are hundreds of ways to filter your data, including special filters for specific data types like dates, attachments, users, and more.

 You can define and manage your Kanban view filters by opening the Filter dropdown in the view navigation bar.
-In the example below, we apply a filter that will only include records where the RYG icon is green.
+In the example below, we apply a filter that will only include records where the RYG icon is red.